129th Field Artillery Regiment: History

-The regiment was mustered out of service on 6 May 1919 at Fort Riley, Kansas.
+The regiment was mustered out of service on 6 May 1919 at Fort Riley.
 The 129th Field Artillery was reconstituted in the National Guard on 29 July 1921, allotted to the state of Missouri, and assigned to the General Headquarters Reserve.
-The regiment was not called for in the modified National Guard manpower program issued in 1923, and so was placed on the Deferred National Guard list and allotted to the Organized Reserve as the 418th Field Artillery Regiment (DNG).
+The regiment was not called for in the modified National Guard manpower program issued in January 1923, and so was placed on the Deferred National Guard list and allotted to the Organized Reserve as the 418th Field Artillery Regiment (DNG).
 Although it was allotted to the state of South Dakota and was organized by 1924, with the abandonment of the Deferred List concept, the regiment was withdrawn from the Organized Reserve in 1927 and demobilized.

 On 27 June 1946, the unit was reconstituted in the Missouri National Guard as the 129th Field Artillery Battalion and assigned to the 35th Infantry Division.
-It was organized and Federally recognized on 20 October 1947 with Headquarters at Maryville, Missouri.
+It was organized and federally recognized on 20 October 1947 with Headquarters at Maryville, Missouri.
 It was reorganized and redesignated on 15 April 1959 as the 129th Artillery, a parent regiment under the Combat Arms Regimental System, to consist of the 1st Howitzer Battalion, an element of the 35th Infantry Division.
 Reorganized 1 April 1963 to consist of the 1st Howitzer Battalion.
 Reorganized 15 January 1968 to consist of the 1st Battalion.
 Redesignated 1 March 1972 as the 129th Field Artillery.
 Withdrawn 1 June 1989 from the Combat Arms Regimental System and reorganized under the United States Army Regimental System.
 Redesignated 1 October 2005 as the 129th Field Artillery Regiment.